-- 1. The ND CoC must designate a legal entity who is also a Continuum of Care Program eligible applicant to serve as the HMIS LA. - Responsibilities: The HMIS LA will maintain the ND CoC's HMIS in compliance with HUD standards and coordinate all related activities including training, maintenance, and the provision of technical assistance to contributing organizations.
+- 1. The ND CoC must designate a legal entity that is also an eligible Continuum of Care Program applicant to serve as the HMIS LA. - Responsibilities: The HMIS LA will maintain the ND CoC's HMIS in compliance with HUD standards and coordinate all related activities, including training, maintenance, and technical assistance to contributing organizations.
 Specific responsibilities required by the HUD CoC Interim Rule and any additional responsibilities are documented in the HMIS LA MOU. - 3.
-The designation of the HMIS LA is valid for a maximum of five years before the designation must be reviewed and renewed by the CoC Board.
-No requirement for an RFP will be made if no other agencies are interested and this step is unnecessary.
-In response to negligence or poor performance of the HMIS LA, the ND CoC reserves the right to open an RFP process prior to the five-year mark and designate a new HMIS LA.
+The designation of the HMIS LA is valid for a maximum of five years before the designation must be reviewed and renewed by the CoC Board. - No requirement for an RFP will be made if no other agencies are interested.
+In response to negligence or poor performance of the HMIS LA, the ND CoC reserves the right to open an RFP process before the five-year mark and designate a new HMIS LA.